SandwichRising/Keeb68/README.md

 <br>

-After carving out the inside of the case, it's flat surface was layered in painter's tape.
+After carving out the inside of the case, the flat surface was layered in painter's tape.
 The artwork was then CNC engraved through the tape and into the case, leaving a tape mask to paint over.
-Depending on the specifics of the tape and CNC programming used, there was a varying amount of cleanup work that needed done to the mask by hand after finishing the CNC carve.
+Depending on the specifics of the tape and CNC programming used, there was a varying amount of cleanup work needing to be done to the mask by hand after finishing the CNC carve.
 The mask was then sprayed with paint and removed, leaving only the engravings painted.
 A protective polyurethane coating was then applied.
 The lettering on the backside of the plates was done with the same technique.

 <img src="./media/prototype_mask.jpg" width="500">
 <img src="./media/engraved_gaben.jpg" width="500">